Pain Management TreatmentAI Template IconToolbar IconShare Icon

 Acute pain

-This type of pain typically arises suddenly and is often associated with a specific injury or medical condition.
-Acute pain serves as a crucial warning signal, alerting the body to potential harm or injury.
-Common examples include pain resulting from surgery, trauma, or medical procedures.
+This type of pain typically arises suddenly and is often associated with a specific injury or medical condition (International Association for the Study of Pain, 2021).
+Common examples include pain resulting from surgeries, trauma, or medical procedures.
 Acute pain is usually temporary and resolves as the underlying cause heals.

 Chronic pain